 Defining the Purpose:

 Running frequent Pulse Survey can be vague if you fail to define the purpose of the survey.
 Brainstorm the areas that you want to evaluate before curating the questionnaire and decide on areas you would like to focus on.
-Ensure that you involve people from different spheres of the organization in the brainstorming/decision-making sessions.
+Make sure you involve people from different spheres of the organization in the decision-making sessions.

 Designing is the Survey: